gagneurlab/drop/docs/source/prepare.rst

 maxTestedDimensionProportion  numeric    An integer that controls the maximum value that the encoding dimension can take.
 Refer to `advanced-options`_.                                                           ``3`` yieldSize                     numeric    An integer that sets the batch size for counting reads within a bam file.
 If memory issues persist lower the yieldSize.                                                  ``2000000`` genesToTest                   character  Full path to a yaml file specifying lists of candidate genes per sample to test during FDR correction.
-See the documentation for details on the structure of this file.  ``/path/to/genes_to_test.yaml``
+See the documentation for details on the structure of this file.  ``/path/to/genes_to_test.yaml`` useOHTtoObtainQ               boolean    If true, the optimal latent space dimension for the autoencoder will be determined by OHT.
+If false, a grid-search will be performed.                                    ``true``
 ============================  =========  =======================================================================================================================================================================  ======

 Aberrant splicing dictionary